-We believe the decline in comparable store sales was attributed primarily to the following factors:
+We believe the decline in comparable store sales for the periods presented is primarily attributable to the following factors:

-- We believe that a combination of falling housing prices, rising unemployment and a growing concern about the future of the U.S. economy has resulted in a significant decline in consumer sentiment resulting in a pullback in consumer spending and has impacted our comparable store sales. - We believe the decline in shopping mall customer traffic during the fiscal 2008 third quarter compared to the same period in fiscal 2007 has impacted the number of new and returning Guests visiting our stores and therefore our comparable store sales. - Changes in media, online entertainment, children's media consumption, and play patterns, particularly for girls, have increased the interactive play alternatives available to children and have, we believe, impacted our comparable store sales.
+- We believe that the economic recession and dramatic decrease in consumer wealth which has resulted in a significant decline in consumer sentiment and a pullback in consumer spending has impacted our comparable stores sales. - We believe the slow down in shopping mall customer traffic during the fiscal 2009 first quarter compared to the same period in fiscal 2008 has impacted the number of new and returning guests visiting our stores and therefore our comparable store sales. - We believe the calendar shift of the Easter holiday and associated school vacations from the fiscal 2008 first quarter to the fiscal 2009 second quarter impacted our comparable store sales.